 When I lived in Canada, on my GAP year, I wanted to make money whilst travelling, so I could spend it on new experiences.
 I did this and although I found it hard being away from home at such a young age, I’m so glad I embraced those opportunities as I made so many happy memories during that period of my life.

 In my mid twenties, I got a job working for a travel company.
 This job came with some perks, such as a holiday each year.
 But shortly after starting work there, I split up with my long-term partner, meaning that I no longer had an automatic travel companion.
 I used the opportunity to go away with my sister, my mum and various friends, but there was no obligatory companion.
 I priced up a trip to America and I realised that by going alone and using youth hostels, I could potentially go to New York for a week and have a long weekend in Boston for just over £1,000.
 People questioned my decision to do this.
 “But New York is huge.”
 “Oh I’d never do that, I’d want to share those memories with somebody else,” are just a couple of the comments that were thrown my way.
 But I had the opportunity to go to New York and I took it.
 I can tell you that in this moment, writing this article, during a pandemic, as my toddler naps, I am really glad I took the opportunity to travel to America alone when it presented itself.

-2) No compromise
+2) No compromise or consent

 If I went to New York next year, I’d go with my partner and I don’t doubt that we’d have an amazing time.
 But in a city with so many exciting things to do, would I really be able to justify half a day on the Sex And The City tour?
 Probably not.
 What about if you’re there on a solo trip?
 Absolutely.

 There is something very freeing about doing exactly what you want to do and not having to justify your choices.